The twin prime conjecture

 It ends, yet the structure must somehow be repeated as the lines which make up the edges of the square can be multiple.

 The first time I encounter a new square type, that is a larger square, there is no rule for how many copies exe=exe I have present.
 The only way I can have it exist is if there are an infinite uncountable number of copies present.
 Then I can move these copies into the other uncountable infinity I have present.
 I do this because it is necessary to have only one copy of the shared numbers present in order to recover the usual numbers.
+This means that the countable infinity must also exist.

 The next such larger square is similar so that I do the same with this.
 This larger square is at a different, “lower”, level than the smaller square, above it.